 Make sure your gift to Oxfam Canada goes directly to where it's most needed, without delay, with a secure online donation

 The devastation is especially high in refugee camps or countries that are already experiencing conflict or crisis, where people struggle to access clean water, nutritious food, health care, safe shelter and other basics that offer protection from COVID-19.
 The impact has been highest in crowded camps, urban areas and in settings where women are already fighting for their rights.

-Women have been the most deeply affected during this crisis because they make up 70 per cent of health care workers worldwide and will be at the frontlines of this pandemic, which puts them at high risk of infection.
-Women also hold an unequal share of care responsibilities around the world, and the work of caring for elders and children has increased dramatically in this crisis, whether it is due to caring for sick parents or caring for children at home while schools are closed.
+Women are the most deeply affected in this crisis.
+They make up 70 per cent of health care workers worldwide and are at the frontlines of this pandemic, which puts them at high risk of infection.
+Women also hold an unequal share of care responsibilities around the world, and the work of caring for elders and children has increased dramatically in this crisis.

 Help us slow the spread of COVID-19 in Bangladesh, Nepal, the Philippines and Indonesia and other vulnerable countries to prevent a catastrophic loss of life.

 What Is Oxfam Doing?